 We now ask whether one sees the same kind of spatial skewness in the value of the housing subsidy when we focus within metropolitan areas.
 It turns out that in some metropolitan areas the distribution of the housing subsidy is fairly equitable while in others, including many of the largest cities, a small portion of the population captures the bulk of the tax benefits.
-Figure 7 reports plots of the cumulative aggregate subsidy against the cumulative percentage of owners for a small sample of metropolitan areas.
-These charts allow one to determine visually what share of the subsidy flow to an area is captured by any given fraction of owners in the region.
-If the plot for a metropolitan area were a straight line through the origin, then 25 percent of the owners in the area would receive 25 percent of the subsidy flowing to the area, 50 percent of the owners would receive half the subsidy, and so on.
+Figure 9 reports plots of the cumulative aggregate subsidy against the cumulative percentage of owners for a small sample of metropolitan areas.
+Analogous to Figure 2's plot for the nation, these charts allow one to determine visually what share of the subsidy flow to an area is captured by any given fraction of owners in the region.
+If the plot for a metropolitan area were the a straight line through the origin, then 25 percent of the owners in the area would receive 25 percent of the subsidy flowing to the area, 50 percent of the owners would receive half the subsidy, and so on.
 The more outwardly bowed the plot, the more concentrated the region's subsidy flow is among a relatively few owners.
+The 45-degree line is plotted as a reference and the thick curved line is the actual cumulative distribution of subsidy in the MSA.